Skip to main content

 Agents

-Hubify Labs uses a hierarchical multi-agent system:
+Hubify Labs uses a hierarchical multi-agent system: The orchestrator routes work by reasoning level:

-• High reasoning — strategy, peer review, paper writing → Orchestrator or Leads
+• High reasoning, strategy, peer review, paper writing → Orchestrator or Leads

-• Medium reasoning — analysis, code generation → Leads or Workers
+• Medium reasoning, analysis, code generation → Leads or Workers

-• Low reasoning — data processing, formatting → Workers
+• Low reasoning, data processing, formatting → Workers

 Cross-model peer review is mandatory.
-No echo chambers — reviews use GPT, Gemini, Grok, and Perplexity alongside Claude.
+No echo chambers, reviews use GPT, Gemini, Grok, and Perplexity alongside Claude.

 Experiments